Yoast/wordpress-seo/readme.txt

 * Bugfixes:
 	* Fixes a bug where non-admin users were no longer able to update their profile with Yoast SEO active.
+	* Fixes a bug where all labels in the Yoast SEO admin were bold.

 = 2.3.1 =